Maldives Travel Guide: Everything You Need to Know for Your Trip

 A local island is where Maldivians live and work and local islands are different to resort islands.

 Yes!
 I strongly recommend experiencing and staying on a local island in the Maldives.
 I love visiting local islands and I think it is a great way to experience the real Maldives.
-Read all about local islands on this post.
+Make sure you know what to expect when visiting local islands with all my tips here – they have different laws and customs!

 Photo of local island Thulusdhoo